btoll/benjamintoll.com/content/post/rotating_a_matrix.md

 >
 > I'm sure you can guess my opinion.
 If you're unsure about how to implement any of these yourself, don't use this package or any other until you understand what your code is doing.

-And here's one way to rotate the matrix 90&#176; (there are others, of course):
+And here's one way to rotate the matrix 90&#176; clockwise (there are others, of course):

 <pre class="math">
 def rotate(matrix):